Kardinalkay/project-one-ux-tooling/README.md

 ## Setup

-An article page would be built with HTML and CSS which is at least 5 times longer than the height of the user agent's viewport.
+An article page wILL be built with HTML and CSS which is at least 5 times longer than the height of the user agent's viewport.

 ## General Guide